lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.-----PA_3/README.md

 ```

 #### Part 2: Extracting information using Subsetting, Slicing, and Indexing Operations
-The second exercise in this programming assignment shows how extract information from the previous dataframe using `Subsetting`, `Slicing`, and `Indexing`\
+The second exercise in this programming assignment shows how to extract information from the previous dataframe using `Subsetting`, `Slicing`, and `Indexing`\
 For task 2a, we must display the first five rows with odd-numbered columns.\
-To do this, we can use integer-location based indexing or iloc
+To do this, we can use integer-location-based indexing or iloc
 ```Python
 # Select all odd-numbered columns using iloc with step = 2 starting from index 1
 odd = cars.iloc[:, 1::2] # ':' means select all rows, '1' is the starting index, and '::2' means step by 2.